Skip to main content

 The Awakening: When Traditional Security Falls Short

 Each microservice was a potential entry point.
 Each API call was a trust decision.
 Each container was a boundary that could be breached.
-The static security models that worked for monolithic applications crumbled when faced with dozens of interconnected, ephemeral services.

-The Unique Security Challenges We Discovered
+The Unique Security Challenges I've Encountered

 Hard-Learned Security Considerations